stoianmihail/XY-sorting/README.md

 Milestones:
 1) Try different variants of the approximation of CDF by using only n spline knots, i.e, sqrt(size(X + Y)).
+2) Decide to keep only the artificial method - take all the sums of type X[index] + Y[index] as support points for CDF.
+3) Try to supress the duplicates in the CDF of X + Y, by using a hash-table.
+In this way, we obtain the final order faster and in a more comfortable way.